mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 Error is a blessing, those HTML/CSS developer, they not getting error message at all!
 They must figure out how does `flex`, `box-sizing` really works to fix "Why this are not in center" type of question.
 That's why some people are better at translating design more than you, because they do mistakes all the time and learn it again and again.

-You're to ignorant sometimes to read error messages and just copy paste that to google.
+You're too ignorant sometimes to read error messages and just copy paste that to google.
 Sometimes you find it, sometimes not.
 I see this with so many people that are new too UNIX ecosystem.
 CLI tools always have `--help` or `man` section at least read it sometimes.

 ```bash
 $ your-cli-tools --help
 ```

-Remember your error message doesn't always shows up on StackOverflow, sometimes other people using different variable name, if it is `undefined` that mean just one thing, you haven't declare it yet.
+Remember your error message doesn't always shows up on StackOverflow, sometimes other people using different variable name, if it is `undefined` its mean just one thing, you haven't declare it yet.

-I remember the old days I learn programming through [Vuejs.id](https://vuejs.id) community, whenever I ask they taught me how to find the core problem, not just showing me how it should be done.
+I remember the old days I learn programming through [Vuejs.id](https://vuejs.id) community.
+Whenever I ask, they taught me how to find the core problem, not just showing me how it should be done.

 Even when I tried to wrote this article I happened encounter a strange error message